-Dare I say, "curious?"
+Dare I say that my lettering style is curious?
 My favorite lettering pieces tend to be the mash ups of combining a script with illustrated bubble letters or 3D type.
-The more personality in letterforms, the better.
+The more personality in letter forms the better.
 I'm always saving an insane amount of inspiration on Pinterest to learn new styles.
 It keeps my mind thinking about the next project.

 What would be your six-word bio?

 Who or what inspires you on a day to day basis?